 A freelance reading position depends on finding a literary agent or publisher who has a mountain of reading to wade through to find a gem.
 On occasion, you can find freelance reading jobs on writing and freelance job boards.
 One last thought is to become a literary agent yourself.

-Many companies cater to busy execs who don't have time to read the latest business books but still want to talk about them -- and sound knowledgeable doing so -- at their next cocktail shindig.
+Many companies cater to busy execs who don't have time to read the latest business books but still want to talk about them, and sound knowledgeable doing so.
+Think Cliff Notes, only for professionals.

-Book Summary companies sell polished summaries of books to those who want the short version.
-Many of these same companies pay freelancers to read, as well as freelance writers to write the summaries.
-How to find this gig?
-I've personally found freelance writing jobs through my Freelance Writing Jobs Lists.
+Book summary companies sell polished summaries of books to those who want the short version.
+Many of these same companies pay freelancers to read the full book and then write a summary.
+To find this gig, check out these freelance writing job sites.